 You must procure a license for each resource that Prisma Cloud protects.
 Licenses are valid for one year, after which they can be renewed.

-The Prisma Cloud license uses a metering system based on workloads.
+The Prisma Cloud license uses a metering system based on credits (these were called credits in previous releases).
 Prisma Cloud Compute protects your hosts, containers, and serverless functions using a security agent called Defender.
-The number of workloads you consume directly correlates with the type and mix of Defenders you deploy.
+The number of credits you consume directly correlates with the type and mix of Defenders you deploy.

 Hosts that don’t run containers